-For a city our size, there are a number of cultural and artistic attractions to bring visitors from all over to visit year-round.
-The city is filled with talented artists, galleries, and museums.
-Downtown has many galleries that are part of the emerging art scene and four separate Arts and Craft Shows on the Courthouse Plaza.
+For a city our size, there is an impressive array of cultural and artistic attractions to bring visitors from near and far to visit year-round.
+The City is filled with talented artists, galleries, and museums.
+Downtown has many galleries that are part of the emerging art scene, the Granite Creek Trail mural, and four separate Arts and Craft Shows on the Courthouse Plaza.